Delivery Extensions

 - POST_APPROVAL - run after approvals and PRE_APPROVAL extensions

-- POST_DEPLOYMENT - run after deployment is done before marking the service as converged in the release channel.
+- POST_DEPLOYMENT - run after deployment is done before marking the Service Instance as converged in the Release Channel.

 Injected Environment Variables

-The following variables are injected into delivery extension jobs and can be used in the logic of the extension.
+The following variables are injected into Convergence Extension jobs and can be used in the logic of the job.

 Variable | What |